Have feedback about the gameplay or cards?

 Gate Keeper Cards

-A Gatekeeper card is used to defend your opponents terrains.
+A Gatekeeper card is used to defend terrains.
 Each will have a rank assigned to it and have an HP Stat.
 Each Gatekeeper card may also have ability effects while being played in specific terrains.
 Ensure you read each card carefully.

 Terrain cards